Chatdanai-saw/FCC-Mean-Variance-Standard-Deviation-Calculator/README.md

 # Mean-Variance-Standard Deviation Calculator

-This project/challenge is based on https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/mean-variance-standard-deviation-calculator.
+This project is based on https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/mean-variance-standard-deviation-calculator.

-The calculate() function could be found in mean_var_std.py.
+The ``calculate()`` function could be found in ``mean_var_std.py``.